ddev/ddev/docs/index.md

 ### Installation or Upgrade - Windows

-- A windows installer is provided in the release (`ddev_windows_installer.<version>.exe`).
+- A windows installer is provided in each [ddev release](https://github.com/drud/ddev/releases) (`ddev_windows_installer.<version>.exe`).
 Run that and it will do the full installation for you.
 If you get a Windows Defender Smartscreen warning "Windows protected your PC", click "More info" and then "Run anyway".
 Open a new terminal or cmd window and start using ddev.

 ### Versioning